-The Russians are reported to have already purchased in North America some 14 million tons of wheat and corn, with an FOB value of about \$2 milliard.
-However, in view of Soviet stockpiling capacity, it is likely that the deliveries will not exceed 7 million tons during the second half of the year, at a cost to the Soviet Union of another \$1 milliard or so.
+44. Moreover, it is likely that the resumption of largescale grain purchases by the Soviet Union will increase the sales by member countries of the Alliance to the Soviet Union to over the level estimated above, which is based solely on the trend observed during the last three six-monthly periods.
+The Russians are reported to have already purchased in North America some 16 million tons of wheat and corn, with an FOB value of about \$2.3 milliard.
+However, in view of Soviet stockpiling capacity, it is likely that the deliveries will not exceed 7 million tons during the second half of 1975, at a cost to the Soviet Union of \$1 milliard or so.
 This is an estimated maximum figure, however, and it may well not be reached since grain deliveries, especially from the United States, were lower than expected in July, August and September.

 45. In contrast to the rapid growth recorded in the exports of NATO countries to the USSR, their imports from that source will very likely stagnate in 1975; growth in value could be between 0% and 10%, which in real terms represents a drop.
-This is not surprising considering the weakness and even the decline of domestic demand in the Allied countries and the stagnation or decrease, in comparison with the 1973-1974 peak, of the prices of certain basic commodities with the USSR exports.
+This is not surprising considering the weakness and even the decline of domestic demand in the Allied countries and the stagnation or decrease, in comparison with the 1973-1974 peak, of the prices of certain basic commodities which the USSR exports.

 46. The surplus accumulated by the NATO countries in their trade with the Soviet Union during the first half of 1975 amounted to \$1.4 milliard.
-In the light of the assumptions on the development of trade referred to earlier in this paper, it may continue to rise to a total of \$4 milliard for the whole of the year.
+In the light of the assumptions on the development of trade referred to above, and in particular on the grain deliveries, it may continue to rise to a total of \$4 milliard for the whole of the year.
 The North American members of the Alliance and the Federal Republic of Germany will probably benefit most from this surplus.